How to Pass the ACCUPLACER Test in 2023: Study Guide

-If you are considering applying for a course at your local community college, then you may be asked to complete an ACCUPLACER test.
+If you are considering applying for a course at your local community college, then you may be asked to complete a College Board ACCUPLACER test.

 If you are not familiar with this form of assessment, it may seem confusing and an additional cause of stress when you are already feeling overwhelmed by course options and requirements.

 Understanding the assessment and what it means for you will help you to put your best foot forward and meet the challenge head-on.

 The ACCUPLACER test is a fully-computerized, multiple-choice assessment that is designed to assess a candidate's abilities in English, writing and math.

 It is used for individuals who are applying to study at a community college to consider their current skill and ability to complete the level of work that they will be expected to achieve.